-Founded in 1608 by French settlers, Quebec City is one of the oldest in North America.
 In the weeks before Christmas, the scent of pine-needles drifts through the streets of the historic centre where the nouvelle-French architecture glistens with lights.
-At Le Marché du Vieux-Port on Quai Saint-André traders sell hand-made decorations, woollen scarves, maple syrup and tourtiere, a meat pie eaten in Quebec around Christmas and Thanksgiving.
-The market coincides with the Quebec City Lights Festival, which marks the winter solstice on the 21st of December.
-More illuminations, along with ice-sculptures, can be found at the Festi Lumière in the city's aquarium.
+At Le Marché du Vieux-Port on Quai Saint-André, traders sell hand-made decorations, woollen scarves, maple syrup and tourtiere; a meat pie eaten in Quebec around Christmas and Thanksgiving.

-In the first two weeks of December, the city also holds a German-style market while those in search of characterful Christmas presents should head to the city craft fair held between the 12th and the 22nd of December.
-Here you can find hand-thrown pots, intricate jewellery and winter furs.
+In the first two weeks of December, the city also holds a German-style market while those in search of characterful Christmas presents should head to the city craft fair, where you can find hand-thrown pots, intricate jewellery and winter furs.

-If you're on the hunt for arty stocking-fillers, why not join the locals at the 40th annual Craft Circle Christmas Market?
-The market features hundreds of stalls with work by Canadian artisans including wood-turners, glass-blowers and toy makers.
+If you're on the hunt for arty stocking-fillers, head to the annual Craft Circle Christmas Market, usually held in November.
+The market features hundreds of stalls with work by Canadian artisans including wood-turners, glass-blowers and toymakers.
 It's the perfect place to find a special Christmas gift.